 37:28 Then there passed by Midianites merchantmen; and they drew and lifted up Joseph out of the pit, and sold Joseph to the Ishmeelites for twenty pieces of silver: and they brought Joseph into Egypt.

-When Reuben returned he was greatly vexed for his brother Joseph and for his father Israel.
+When Reuben returned he was greatly vexed that his brother Joseph was gone, and for his father Israel.

 37:29 And Reuben returned unto the pit; and, behold, Joseph was not in the pit; and he rent his clothes.
 37:30 And he returned unto his brethren, and said, The child is not; and I, whither shall I go?

 The brothers then decided to claim that Joseph was dead.